Biodiversity and Pollutant Countermeasures

 Participated in a Meeting of the Roundtable on Sustainable Palm Oil (RSPO)

-In February 2021, the Company participated in a meeting of the Roundtable on Sustainable Palm Oil (RSPO) as an associate member.
+In February 2021, Shin-Etsu Chemical participated in the Roundtable on Sustainable Palm Oil (RSPO), which is aimed at preventing deforestation, preserving biodiversity, and addressing human rights and labor issues, and is promoting sustainable palm oil procurement through RSPO certification.
 The RSPO is a non-profit organization that promotes sustainable growth and use of palm oil by way of cooperation within the supply chain and open dialogue with interested parties.
 The Company agreed with the purpose and participated in the RSPO, and obtained mass balance certification in March 2023.

 Related Information